nickelm69/APCS/README.md

 -This is all of my work so far for the APCS Course as of July 2019.

--Copy at your own risk, as I will not be responsible for any plagarism concerns.
+-Copy at your own risk, as I will not be responsible for any plagarism concerns or claims.

 -Modules will be uploaded as I progress in the course.